rhyslwells/Data-Archive/content/standardised/RAG.md

    - Retriever should be good enough to give the most truthful information based on the store

 2. **Generative Component**:
-   - After retrieving relevant documents, the [[Generative]] model (such as GPT or BERT-based models) synthesizes the final response, integrating both the input query and the retrieved information to generate more accurate and contextually informed outputs.
+   - After retrieving relevant documents, the [[Generative]] model (such as GPT or [[BERT]]-based models) synthesizes the final response, integrating both the input query and the retrieved information to generate more accurate and contextually informed outputs.

 3. **Augmentation with External Knowledge**:
    - Instead of solely relying on pre-trained internal knowledge (as in traditional language models), RAG setups use the external knowledge source for augmenting generation, thus improving factual accuracy and reducing the risk of hallucinations (incorrect or fabricated responses).